 In recent years, deep learning approaches have also become enticing to researchers in this field.
 The Recurrent Neural Network (or RNN) introduced the concept of memory into neural networks, which helps model sequential data.
-However, RNNs have a weakness, and it often fails because of vanishing/exploding gradient [25][6].
-This failure led to the creation of Long Short-Term Memory (LSTM).
-LSTM is an RNN that overcomes vanishing gradient, and it provides a model capable of storing information for an extended period.
-Munem[26] et al. argue that LSTM stores information is better than other deep neural networks because of its memory cell configuration.
-Convolutional Neural Networks (CNNs) have also gained the attention of partitioners in this field.
-CNN is a feed-forward network that is created after the human neurons in the way it is structured.
-CNNs has typically been used for processing data with grid topology; its primary application has been for image classification [27][3].
-CNNs are known to boost the power of the ANN as it has deeper layers and can interpret load data better [6], [28].
+However, RNNs have a weakness in that they are susceptible to the effects of a vanishing or exploding gradient [25][6].
+This weakness led to the development of the Long Short-Term Memory (LSTM) network.
+The LSTM is an RNN that overcomes a vanishing gradient by providing a model capable of storing information for an extended period.
+Munem[26] et al. argue that LSTM is better than other deep neural networks because of its memory cell configuration.
+Convolutional Neural Networks (CNNs) have also gained the attention of researchers studying load forecasting [ref].
+The CNN is a feed-forward network that is created after the human neurons in the way it is structured.
+CNNs has typically been used for processing data with grid topology; its primary application has been for image classification [27][3]. []CNNs are known to boost the power of the ANN as it has deeper layers and can interpret load data better [6], [28].
 Amaradinghe[3] et al. compared the CNN with the LSTM, SVM, ANN, and other algorithms for individual building level load forecasting.
 Their results and observations concluded that CNN is a viable technique that produces accurate load forecasts.

 It is not likely that one approach will be helpful in all load forecasting scenarios.
 Tao Hong spoke about the myth of finding the best technique [1].
 He concluded that it is essential that researchers and users know that a universally best technique does not exist.
 The approach applied to load forecast should be based on forecasting needs and the dataset being analyzed.
 Different algorithms perform better or worse with different datasets.
 Forecast errors differ significantly for different utilities, utility zones, different horizons, etc.

-In this research work, our goal is to determine how much value some deep learning approaches (e.g., CNN and LSTM) adds in forecasting accuracy; when they are matched to some of the current ones used by utilities.
-The four benchmark algorithms are Seasonal Naïve, Multiple Linear Regression (MLR), Auto-Regressive Integrated Moving Average (ARIMAX), and Artificial Neural Network (ANN).
+The goal of this work is to determine whether or not deep learning approaches (e.g., LSTM and CNN) can improve forecasting accuracy for particular data sets by comparing the accuracy of deep learning forecasters to some of the current forecasters used by utilities. [state the characteristics of the data sets of interest, and the horizon of interest].
+Four benchmark forecasters will be uses for comparison: a Seasonal Naïve forecaster, a Multiple Linear Regression (MLR) forecaster, an Auto-Regressive Integrated Moving Average (ARIMAX) forecaster, and a forecaster based on a shallow Artificial Neural Network (ANN).
 These benchmark algorithms have been available for many years and have been implemented and used by researchers and utilities [29][4][30].

 Investigation

 Many papers lack detailed information about their experimental set-ups, making it challenging to conduct direct comparisons with the results they report [1].
 To make our work reproducible, two of the datasets we are using are from an independent system operator, and the selected benchmark algorithms have much documentation about how their implementation could be done.
 Over the previous years, we have noticed a rising trend in the power demand at most utilities due to new systems and more sophisticated equipment been added.
 Therefore, it is essential to create algorithms that could adapt quickly to these changes as they occur [31].